aws-controllers-k8s/sagemaker-controller/samples/labeling/README.md

 # Labeling Job Sample

-This sample demonstrates how to start processing jobs using your own labeling artifacts, packaged in a SageMaker-compatible container, using the Amazon AWS Controllers for Kubernetes (ACK) service controller for Amazon SageMaker.
+This sample demonstrates how to start labeling jobs using your own labeling artifacts, packaged in a SageMaker-compatible container, using the Amazon AWS Controllers for Kubernetes (ACK) service controller for Amazon SageMaker.

 ## Prerequisites